 - 5.1 FRS 115 establishes principles for reporting useful information to users of financial statements about the nature, amount, timing and uncertainty of revenue and cash flows arising from an entity's contracts with customers.
 It applies to entities with effect from annual periods beginning on or after 1 January 2018.
 Earlier application is permitted. - 5.2 The core principle of FRS 115 is that an entity is required to recognise revenue to depict the transfer of promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services. - 5.3 In this respect, in determining the amount of revenue to be recognised, an entity should apply the following steps: - Step 1: Identify the contract(s) with a customer; - Step 2: Identify the performance obligations in the contract; - Step 3: Determine the transaction price; - Step 4: Allocate the transaction price to the performance obligations in the contract; and - Step 5: Recognise revenue when (or as) the entity satisfies a performance obligation. - 5.4 For more details on FRS 115, please refer to the Financial Reporting Standard FRS 115: Revenue from Contracts with Customers.
-This is available on the Accounting and Corporate Regulatory Authority (ACRA) website at https://www.acra.gov.sg/accountancy/accounting-standards.
+This is available on the Accounting Standards Council website on www.asc.gov.sq.